The Cavaliers Drum and Bugle Corps: The early days

-The pre-DCI power years
+1960s

-By 1960, the Cavaliers were a national powerhouse in the drum corps activity, but the corps' existence was not easy.
-Money was short, and the American Legion Kosciusko Post and the Chicago's Own VFW Post tried to meet the corps' financial needs, but the temporary banning of bingo and other similar fundraisers by the State of Illinois was an almost crippling blow.
-The corps' high level of competition also made recruitment difficult.
+By 1960, the financial needs of the corps was struggling to be supported by the American Legion Kosciusko Post and the Chicago's Own VFW Post, but the temporary banning of bingo and other similar fundraisers by the State of Illinois was an almost crippling blow.
 As part of the solution to the ongoing problems of money and recruiting, in 1961, the Chicago's Own VFW was replaced by the Park Ridge VFW Post 3579, marking the beginning of the Cavaliers' move from being a city corps to suburban.
-By the time the season was over, the Cavaliers were undefeated during 1961, had won twenty-five shows in a row dating from 1960, and would eventually win twenty-nine contests in a row over a period of twenty-three months before losing on June 17 in Spring Valley, Illinois.
 The Cavaliers won VFW national three years in a row, 1961–63.
-In 1963, the corps traveled to Canada for the Toronto Optimist's "International" competition, then to Seattle to VFW Nationals, and had marching members from as far away from Chicago as Rockford and Milwaukee.
+In 1963, the corps traveled to Canada for the Toronto Optimist's "International" competition.

 In 1964, The Cavaliers added mellophones and contrabasses to their horn line.
 1967 saw Cavalier Hall go up in flames, taking the corps' trophies with it.
 They won the VFW Nationals, then repeated as American Legion Champions.
-The high of 1967 was followed by a 1968 where nothing was just quite right, and the corps finished second at VFW Nationals.
 The corps rebounded in 1969, winning the American Legion title.
 The highlight of 1970 was the Cavaliers' rise from eleventh place at VFW National prelims to third place in finals.
-Overall, the Green Machine of the 1960s won three American Legion and four VFW National Championships, and did not finish lower than third place in sixteen national finals competitions (VFW, American Legion, and CYO).